volodymyrhudyma/blog/content/blog/global-state-management-using-react-hooks.md

 );
 ```

-Congratulations, now it is a perfect time to test our changes.
+Now it is a perfect time to test our changes.

 ## Step 4: Create UI And Dispatch Actions